Her Campus Logo Her Campus Logo

 U Mass Amherst '26

 Sophia is a political science major and IT minor at UMass Amherst.
-This is her first semester at HerCampus, and she couldn't be more excited!
+This is her third semester at HerCampus, and first semester as an editor!
+She's loved her time writing about her college life.
 In her free time, Sophia loves practicing guitar, reading, and playing with her dog, Daisy.